Skip to content

 Technically, Swing Parade of 1946 isn’t a Three Stooges movie.
 Yes, the Three Stooges (Moe, Larry and Curly) are in the movie, and they appear as the Three Stooges.
 But they’re secondary characters.
 The main plot concerns a young nightclub owner whose father wants him to shut down the nightclub and run the family business instead.
 However, the nightclub owner is determined to succeed, and even hires his pals the Three Stooges as waiters

-If you’re a fan of old-time musicals like I am, or if you’re a fan of the Stooges, it’s a film you’ll want to see.
+If you’re a fan of old-time musicals like I am, or a fan of the Stooges, it’s a film you’ll want to see.

 Editorial review of Swing Parade starring the Three Stooges, courtesy of Amazon.com